OpenVIS: Open-vocabulary Video Instance Segmentation: Introduction

 \section{Introduction}

 Video understanding~\cite{pmlr-v139-bertasius21a, hong2022lvos, guo2022adaptive, wang2022dpcnet, zhou2023memory, li2023videochat} is a challenging yet significant computer vision task that requires specialized algorithms and techniques, surpassing the difficulty of image understanding.
-It has a wide range of applications spanning various real-world scenarios, such as surveillance, robotics, and autonomous driving.
-To achieve a more thorough understanding to target video, Video Instance Segmentation (VIS)~\cite{yang2019video} has been proposed, which can simultaneously detect, segment, and track instances in a given video, becoming a new research hotspot.
-Recently, the introduction of query-based detectors from image perception domain has contributed to further advancements in VIS.
-Despite the remarkable advancements, the current VIS models possess an inherent limitation.
+To achieve a more thorough understanding, Video Instance Segmentation (VIS)~\cite{yang2019video} has been proposed, which can simultaneously detect, segment, and track instances in a given video, becoming a new research hotspot.
+Despite significant progress, current VIS models possess an inherent limitation.
 They can only segment objects within the boundaries of their training data, meaning they are unable to identify objects beyond the categories present in the training set.
-As a result, their understanding of target videos remains constrained.
-Furthermore, every time the well-trained model is required to identify novel categories, it necessitates additional training using data that includes objects from new categories.
-This process demands substantial human annotations, resulting in significant investments of time and resources.
+Consequently, their video understanding remains restricted.
+Moreover, identifying new categories requires retraining with additional annotated data, leading to substantial time and resource investment.
+To address the limitation, we investigate a novel computer vision task called Open-vocabulary Video Instance Segmentation (OpenVIS).
+This task focuses on detecting, segmenting, and tracking instances in videos based on the category names of target objects, regardless of whether those categories have been seen during the training stage.